-1.2.4 'Concours LORRAIN' (Special examination for Lorraine University candidates for access to year 2 of the course)
+1.2.4 'Concours Lorrain' (for access to year 2 of the course)

 Following the creation of the University of Lorraine, a special access route was set up to encourage transfer between the two institutions, University of Lorraine and ICN Business School.
 Admission is based on successfully acquired qualifications, i.e. a Degree at least equivalent to Licence 3 (3 years of study) from the University of Lorraine or the PRES Lorrain.